1 World Education

 I could not draw a stick figure.

-The only thing I had before I began teaching was a big heart for students, particularly those who were struggling in school, as I had been.
-I develop many skills and talents to help students find theirs.
+The only thing I had before I began teaching was a big heart for students, particularly those who were struggling in school, as I had.
+Over the years, I have developed skills and talents to help students find theirs.

 I was an experimenter, a scientist, and what I discovered was that brain-based learning works, and that teaching my students how to THINK LIKE A WRITER would help them academically and socially.

 I also discovered a system that helps to create the best learning environment.
-I call it THE CONNECTIVE CLASSROOM,
+I call it THE CONNECTED CLASSROOM,

 This page is the index page for all educators and people who believe the future is created to a large degree in our schools.